Division of Environmental Quality Director: Kyra Moore

 Section 1 - Applicant Information

-Enter the public water system name, state-assigned seven-digit public water supply supervision (PWSS) identification code, and contact information.
+Enter the public water system name, state-assigned seven-digit public water system supervision (PWSS) identification code, and contact information.
 Enter the unique entity identifier (formerly DUNS #).
 Organizations may obtain a unique entity identifier at no cost online at the System for Award Management (SAM) website or by calling the toll-free help desk at 866-606-8220.
-Enter the public water system’s primary address and indicate the primary United States Congressional District, the Missouri Senate District, and the Missouri House District.
+Enter the public water system’s primary address and indicate the primary United States Congressional District, the Missouri Senate District and the Missouri House District.

 Section 2 - Project Management Information